MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-enable-azure-key-vault.md

 # Enable Azure Key Vault as a secret backend

 > [!NOTE]
-> Apache Airflow Jobs are powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Apache Airflow job is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 Apache Airflow offers various backends for securely storing sensitive information such as variables and connections.
 One of these options is Azure Key Vault.
-This article walks you through the process of configuring Key Vault as the secret backend for Apache Airflow Jobs in Data Factory.
+This article walks you through the process of configuring Key Vault as the secret backend for Apache Airflow Job.

 ## Prerequisites